-Our Chief Executive Officer evaluates the performance of our other executive officers on an annual basis and makes recommendations to the Compensation Committee with respect to their annual salary adjustments, bonuses and annual stock option grants.
+Historically, our Chief Executive Officer has evaluated the performance of our other executive officers on an annual basis and makes recommendations to the Compensation Committee with respect to their annual salary adjustments, bonuses and annual stock option grants.
+For fiscal 2014, the Interim Chief Executive Officer provided guidance to the Compensation Committee on the Company's achievement of corporate goals, based on his discussions with the executive team, and on department performance.
 The Compensation Committee exercises its own discretion in determining recommendations to the Board for salary adjustments and discretionary cash and equity-based awards for each of our executive officers.
-Our Chief Executive Officer does not participate in, and is not present during, any deliberations or determinations of the Compensation Committee regarding his compensation or his individual performance objectives.
-Due to our financial position in March 2012, which was prior to the results from our -020 study and our financings, no salary increases were considered for executive management for fiscal 2012.
-However, bonuses were awarded to executive management following the reporting of positive results from our -020 study with pimavanserin and the highly successful equity financing that followed shortly thereafter.
+Our Chief Executive Officer and our Interim Chief Executive Officer did not participate in, was and were not present during, any deliberations or determinations of the Compensation Committee regarding his compensation or his performance.